mzf666/panda-tutorial/docs/source/train.rst

 Optimization Settings
 ---------------------

-The PandaLLM framework enables you to adjust the training hyper-parameters by specifying the following arguments.
+The PandaLLM framework provides several features for training, including automatic gradient accumulation, `NVLAMB <https://arxiv.org/abs/1904.00962>`_ optimizer integration, and quantization-aware training based on `BitsandBytes <https://github.com/facebookresearch/bitsandbytes>`_.
+To customize the training hyperparameters, you can specify the following arguments.
 Here is a description of each argument:

 --per_gpu_train_batch_size  The batch size for each GPU during training.
 The default value is :math:`1`.